-Click here to view the Golden Sun (GBA) description page for walkthroughs, save files, and more information.
+Click here to view the Golden Sun (Game Boy Advance) Home Page for more information.

 – Puzzle based dungeons.